Jay Varady

-Jay Varady (born September 16, 1977) is an American former ice hockey player and current assistant coach for the Detroit Red Wings of the National Hockey League (NHL).
-Prior to joining the Red Wings' organization, Varady coached the Sioux City Musketeers in the United States Hockey League (USHL), the Kingston Frontenacs in the Ontario Hockey League (OHL), and the Tucson Roadrunners in the American Hockey League (AHL).
+Jay Varady (born September 16, 1977) is an American former ice hockey player and current assistant coach for the Philadelphia Flyers of the National Hockey League (NHL).
+Prior to joining the NHL coaching ranks, Varady coached the Sioux City Musketeers in the United States Hockey League (USHL), the Kingston Frontenacs in the Ontario Hockey League (OHL), and the Tucson Roadrunners in the American Hockey League (AHL).
 He played college ice hockey for the Union Dutchmen.

 Early life and education

 Varady grew up in St. Louis and played midget hockey in Chicago for the Chicago Young Americans.
 He graduated to the Dubuque Fighting Saints in the United States Hockey League (USHL) for two years before entering Union College.
 At Union, he played three seasons with their Division I hockey team from 1997 to 2000 before joining the coaching staff after a critical neck injury.
 Prior to his injury, Varady served as team captain for the 1999–00 season.